brimanning/simplevideo/README.md

 ===
 simplevideo takes a target element to turn into an HTML5 video tag or falls back to a Flash embed if the user's browser does not support the video's mimetype.
 Note: simplevideo only currently supports mp4 videos, but more support is coming.

-You'll need to reference jQuery and simplevideo on your page
+You'll need to reference jQuery and simplevideo on your page.

 	<head>
 		<script src="jquery.js"></script>